-The Holoscan SDK also provides built-in data types called Domain Objects, defined in the include/holoscan/core/domain directory.
-For example, the Tensor is a Domain Object class that is used to represent a multi-dimensional array of data, which can be used directly by OperatorSpec, InputContext, and OutputContext.
+The Holoscan SDK also provides built-in data types called Domain Objects, defined in the include/holoscan/ core/domain directory.
+For example, the Tensor is a Domain Object class that is used to represent a multidimensional array of data, which can be used directly by OperatorSpec, InputContext, and OutputContext.

 Tip: This holoscan.core.Tensor class supports both DLPack and NumPy's array interface (array_interface and cuda_array_interface) so that it can be used with other Python libraries such as CuPy, PyTorch, JAX, TensorFlow, and Numba.
-See the interoperability section for more details.